 He was "Bob Horner" in early trade publications but by 1922 or so, he was the more formal "Robert J. Horner".

-Above - 1928 theater ad for one of Horner's Pawnee Bill, Jr. adventures.
+Above - 1928 theater ad for THE MYSTERY RIDER, one of Horner's Pawnee Bill, Jr. adventures.

 (Courtesy of Les Adams)